-Lock-in amplifiers have been sometimes referred to as "frequency-selective voltmeters" and "single-channel spectrum analyzers."
-These descriptions have been used because the devices measure the magnitude of a signal in a very narrow frequency band, while rejecting all components of the signal that are outside that very narrow frequency band.
+Lock-in amplifiers have been sometimes referred to as "frequencyselective voltmeters" and "single channel spectrum analyzers."
+This is because they measure the magnitude of a signal in a very narrow frequency band, while rejecting all components of the signal that are outside that very narrow frequency band.

 At first glance, this sounds very simple.
 All that is required is a bandpass filter inserted between the signal source and a voltmeter, but this rarely achieves the desired result.
-The noise rejection, speed, and accuracy of a good lock-in amplifier surpass what can be done with simple filtering by many orders of magnitude.1
+The noise rejection, speed and accuracy of a good lock-in amplifier surpass what can be done with simple filtering by many orders of magnitude (1).